Men of a Certain Age: Critical reception

 Season one was met with positive reviews.
 According to aggregate review site Rotten Tomatoes, it holds an 89% approval rating based on 18 reviews.
-The sites consensus reads: "Witty, insightful, and poignant, Men of a Certain Age is a second-act triumph for stars Scott Bakula, Andre Braugher, and Ray Romano."
+The site's consensus reads: "Witty, insightful, and poignant, Men of a Certain Age is a second-act triumph for stars Scott Bakula, Andre Braugher, and Ray Romano."
 It holds a Metacritic score of 78 out of 100, based on 24 collected reviews, indicating "generally favorable reviews".

 Season two was met with equally positive reviews.
 It holds a 100% approval rating on Rotten Tomatoes based on 14 reviews.
 The sites consensus reads: "Sharply written and deftly acted, Men of a Certain Age continues to be an observational sitcom of rare insight and depth."
 It holds a Metacritic score of 86 out of 100, based on 15 collected reviews, indicating "universal acclaim".